ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 In order to use RTMP, your webhoster or CDN needs to have a dedicated RTMP webserver installed.
 There are three major offerings, all supported by the JW Player:

 * The `Flash Media Server <http://www.adobe.com/products/flashmediaserver/>`_ from Adobe is the de facto standard.
 Since Flash is also developed by Adobe, new video functionalities always find their way in FMS first.
-* The `Wowza Media Server <http://www.wowzamedia.com>`_ from Wowza is a great alternative, because it includes support for other streaming protocols than RTMP (for e.g. Shoutcast, the iPhone or Silverlight).
+* The `Wowza Media Server <http://www.wowzamedia.com>`_ from Wowza is a great alternative, because it includes support for other streaming protocols than RTMP (for e.g. Shoutcast, the iPad/iPhone or Silverlight).
 * The `Red5 Media Server <http://red5.org/>`_ is an open-source RTMP alternative.
-It lags in features (e.g. no dynamic streaming), but has an active and open community of developers.
+It lags in features (e.g. no dynamic streaming), but is completely free.

 RTMP servers are not solely used for one-to-many media streaming.
 They include support for such functionalities as video conferencing, document sharing and multiplayer games.
 Each of these functionalities is separately set up on the server in what is called an *application*.
 Every application has its own URL (typically a subfolder of the root).
 For example, these might be the path to both an on-demand streaming and live streaming application on your webserver: